GoFetchDeliveries/api/README.md

 ## Working with production server

-APi request to products server needs to be sent to
+API requests to products server are sent to

 ```
 https://go-fetch.com.au/public_api/v1/